Spectroradiometry for Earth and planetary remote sensing: Mineral identification

 In practice, however, certain minerals may exhibit absorption features that coincide with those of water in similar wavelength intervals.
 This can potentially lead to the overlapping or masking of absorption features associated with the original minerals.
 Such situations may arise during field scanning or when dealing with wet samples, introducing confusion in mineral identification.
 Therefore, to minimize such interference, drying of samples prior to spectral scanning for mineral identification is essential.
 The drying process should be conducted at a temperature of 105 °C or below, which can ensure the removal of adsorbed water without causing any disruption to the internal structures of minerals.

 Considering the identification capabilities of spectroradiometry for different minerals and rocks, the comprehensive databases that encompass spectral signatures are crucial.
 Such databases serve as valuable resources which contributes to advancing our understanding and characterization of Earth materials.
 Notably, the United States Geological Survey (USGS) spectral library and the ECOSTRESS spectral library represent present examples of such databases.
 The USGS spectral library provides a collection of reflectance spectra for rock-forming minerals and other Earth materials, spanning from ultraviolet (350 nm) to shortwave infrared (SWIR) regions (2500 nm).
 Likewise, the ECOSTRESS spectral library integrates spectral data from multiple spectral libraries, consolidating information on minerals and rocks into a standardized data format.
-These spectral libraries serve as essential references for ongoing research on spectroradiometry, providing a solid foundation for data analysis and interpretation.